 Similarly, the more businesses move online, the more data they’ll hold and, as Hiscox’s Matt Webb has previously mentioned on this blog, 60% of small businesses surveyed in a recent government report had suffered a data breach.

 But while it’s hard to fully protect against this threat, there are steps you can take to mitigate the risk.
 For example, the government’s Cyber Essentials programme is designed to encourage small firms to get up to a basic level of cyber hygiene.

-According to the House of Commons, UK businesses are currently failing at the same percentage rate as they’re starting up.
+According to the House of Commons (external link), UK businesses are currently failing at the same percentage rate as they’re starting up.
 While in real figures, the number of businesses that make it is slightly higher than those that don’t, that has only been the case for the last three years.